-Attire

-Inmates will be in the proper uniform, (normally khaki pants and khaki shirt), Monday thru Friday, between 7:30 a.m. and 3:30 p.m.
+Attire: Inmates will be in the proper uniform, (normally khaki pants and khaki shirt), Monday thru Friday, between 7:30 a.m. and 3:30 p.m.
 The uniform will be maintained in a neat and professional manner, with shirt tucked in and pants around the waist line.
 Other than approved religious headgear, hats will not be worn while indoors.

-Inmate Identification Cards
+All khaki pants, shirts, and white shirts must have a tag with the inmate's name and register number.

-Inmates are required to wear their identification cards at all times upon departing their assigned cell.
-The inmate identification card will be worn on the upper front torso, with the inmate's picture clearly visible for staff to identify the inmate.
-Inmates will be issued an identification card upon arrival at the institution.
-Inmates are responsible for the care of these cards.
+Inmate Identification Cards: Inmates are required to care their identification cards at all times upon departing their assigned cell.
+Inmates will be issued an identification card upon arrival at the institution and are responsible for the care of these cards.
 Lost, stolen, or damaged cards must be replaced.
-Inmates will be charged a \$5.00 replacement fee for a new card.